 R. 'laurocerasi' ('fragrantissima') - May get large, brighter yellow-brown than R. cerolens, smells like maraschino cherries.
 Creamy spores as well.
 None of these taste any good.

 R. 'foetens' - Large, with nauseatingly sweet odor. <15cm.

 R. pallescens ('farinipes') - in a second section, Ingratula II, with R. crassotunicata.
 Bright yellow-brown with a striate margin, but little odor, the smallest one with the whitest spores.
 The cap cuticle is harder to peel.
 Found with conifers (hemlock or spruce)?
 Tastes much more peppery than the others.

 Heterophyllidia I and II - mild, white to cream spored.

 These are some of the most common Russulas in Europe and sometimes scorned even by Russula standards, but they are not so common over here.
 They are a distinctive, interesting group, yet it takes practice to recognize one.

 |I don't think so, skip to the next group.|

-R. brunneola - white spores, usually dark brown matte cap.
+R. 'brunneola' - white spores, usually dark brown matte cap.
 Sometimes buttery gills.
+Spruce and hemlock.

 R. 'cyanoxantha' - white spores, large, matte cap mottled with purple, olive and other interesting colours.
 Flexible, buttery gills.
 Southern species.
-FeSO4 does not turn the cap flesh pinkish, unlike most other heterophyllidia.
+In a separate subgenus (II); FeSO4 does not turn the cap flesh pinkish, unlike Heterophyllidia I.

-Two other species have a matte cap.
-One has a cap cuticle that peels half way or more, and is not terribly unlike the east coast R. modesta.
+Two other species have a matte green cap.
+One has a cap cuticle that may peel half way.

 Emetica/Rosacea clade, etc. - hot tasting Russulas